-IS: 8.10.1.16 INITIAL SPECIALISED OPERATIONS TRAINING
+IS 8.10.1.16 INITIAL SPECIALISED OPERATIONS TRAINING

-- (a) Each AOC holder shall provide initial specialised operations training to ensure that each pilot and flight operations officer is qualified in the type of operation in which he or she serves and in any specialised or new equipment, procedures, and techniques, such as:
+- (a) Each AOC holder shall provide initial specialised operations training to ensure that each pilot and FOO is qualified in the type of operation in which he or she serves and in any specialised or new equipment, procedures, and techniques, such as: - (1) LORAN.

-- (1) Long-range navigation.

 - (i) Knowledge of specialised navigation procedures, such as MNPS, NPAC.

 - (ii) Knowledge of specialised equipment, such as INS, LORAN, GPS.

 - (2) CAT II and CAT III approaches.

 - (3) Special equipment, procedures and practice.

 - (4) A demonstration of competency.

-- (5) Low visibility take-off operations.
+- (5) LVTO operations.

 - (i) Runway and lighting requirements.

 - (ii) Rejected take-offs at, or near, V1 with a failure of the most critical engine.

 - (iii) Taxi operations.

 - (iv) Procedures to prevent runway incursions under low visibility conditions.

 - (6) Extended range operations with two engine aeroplanes.

 - (7) Approaches using on-board radar.

-- (8) Autopilot instead of Co-pilot.
+- (8) Autopilot instead of CP

-IS: 8.10.1.17 AIRCRAFT DIFFERENCES
+IS 8.10.1.17 AIRCRAFT DIFFERENCES

-- (a) Each AOC holder shall provide aircraft differences training for flight operations officers when the operator has aircraft variances within the same type of aircraft, which includes at least the following: - (1) Operations procedures: - (i) Operations under adverse weather phenomena conditions, including clear air turbulence, windshear and thunderstorms. - (ii) Mass and balance computations and load control procedures. - (iii) Aircraft performance computations, to include take-off mass limitations based on departure runway, arrival runway, and en-route limitations, and also engine-out limitations. - (iv) Flight planning procedures, to include route selection, flight time, and fuel requirements analysis. - (v) Dispatch release preparation. - (vi) Crew briefings. - (vii) Flight monitoring procedures.

-- (viii) Flight crew response to various emergency situations, including the assistance the aircraft flight operations officer can provide in each situation. - (ix) MEL and CDL procedures. - (x) Manual performance of required procedures in case of the loss of automation capabilities. - (xi) Training in appropriate geographic areas. - (xii) ATC and instrument procedures, to include ground hold and central flow control procedures. - (xiii) Radio/telephone procedures. - (2) Emergency procedures: - (i) Actions taken to aid the flight crew. - (ii) AOC holder and Authority notification.
+- (a) Each AOC holder shall provide aircraft differences training for FOOs when the operator has aircraft variances within the same type of aircraft, which includes at least the following: - (1) OPERATIONS PROCEDURES. - Operations under adverse weather phenomena conditions, including clear air turbulence, windshear and thunderstorms - (ii) Mass and balance computations and load control procedures - (iii) Aircraft performance computations, to include take-off mass limitations based on departure runway, arrival runway, and en-route limitations, and also engine-out limitations - (iv) Flight planning procedures, to include route selection, flight time, and fuel requirements analysis - (v) Dispatch release preparation - (vi) Crew briefings - (vii) Flight monitoring procedures - (viii) Flight crew response to various emergency situations, including the assistance the aircraft FOO can provide in each situation. - (ix) MEL and CDL procedures. - Manual performance of required procedures in case of the loss of automation capabilities. - (xi) Training in appropriate geographic areas. - (xii) ATC and instrument procedures, to include ground hold and central flow control procedures.

+- (xiii) Radio/telephone procedures.

+- (2) EMERGENCY PROCEDURES:

+- (i) Actions taken to aid the flight crew.

+- (ii) AOC holder and Authority notification